sparcityeu/SparseBase/docs/pages/how_to_guides/how_add_reordering.md

 1. Move all the implementations from the header file (`src/sparsebase/preprocess/preprocess.h`) to the implementation file (`src/sparsebase/preprocess/preprocess.cc`).
 2. Add your class to the list of classes that will be explicitly instantiated by the python script `src/generate_explicit_instantiations.py`.

-The process is much simpler than it sounds.
+Step two is much simpler than it sounds.
 At the end of the script `src/generage_explicit_instantiations.py`, add a single function call containing the `OptimalReorder` class definition and the name of the file to which we the instantiations are to be printed.
 In the case of `OptimalReorder`, add the following line to the end of the file:

 ```python